JulienGasser/ADA_4mousquetaires/index.md

 $$\quad$$ As explained in the previous chapters, Porthos' work was complementary to that done by Athos regarding the objective to assess the beer style dependence on the expected production $$expected.number[i]$$ defined at the beginning of the year.

-$$\quad$$As the dataset contained ratings with the rated **beer style**, the **publication dates** and **the locations** of the users, Porthos first defined the notion of *beer's popularity*.
-The latter is calculated as the proportion of one type of beer among all the rated beers considered in one year and for one country.
+$$\quad$$As the dataset contained ratings with the rated beer style, the publication dates and the locations of the users, Porthos first defined the notion of *beer's popularity*.
+The latter is calculated as the proportion of one type of beer among all the rated beers considered in one year and for one user country i.e. beer consuming country.
 Porthos made the assumption that a decreasing *beer's popularity* means that people drink a lower proportion of this beer style compared to other in the same beer consuming country and vice versa.

-$$\quad$$ Porthos defined the variation of popularity: $$\Delta popularity$$.
-It represents the variation of the proportion of the number of ratings of a given beer style in a given beer consuming country between two years.

-$$\quad$$ To evaluate this, he plotted the *beer's popularity* for all countries and for all types of beers across years.
+$$\quad$$ To evaluate this data, he plotted the *beer's popularity* for all countries and for all types of beers across years.
 Porthos had the feeling that the latter did not represent well a plausible evolution of *beer's popularity* within a year, as too abrupt.
 He thus decided to smooth these curves out by applying a k-nearest neighbors algorithm with $$k = 5$$.
-His calculations are shown on the figure below.
+His calculations are illustrated on the figure below.

 {% include porthos.html %}